 Chief Frisoni is a Rotterdam native and graduated from Schalmont High School.
 He earned a Bachelor of Arts degree in Broadcasting from Buffalo State College and a Master’s Degree in Public Administration from Marist College, where he received the G. Patrick Gallagher Award for research in core values in law enforcement.

-Chief Frisoni is the 2017 president of the Northeastern Chiefs of Police Conference and second vice president of the Zone 5 Law Enforcement Training Academy’s board of directors.
-He is also on the Schenectady County Domestic Violence Task Force steering committee, Schenectady County Child Advocacy Center advisory board, Schenectady County Unified Communications Center technical advisory committee, Schenectady County Community College criminal justice program advisory committee, Scotia-Glenville School District safety committee, and Scotia Cares Association board of directors.
-Chief Frisoni is also a member of the New York State Association of Chiefs of Police, International Association of Chiefs of Police, and Scotia Rotary.
+Chief Frisoni is the 2017 president of the Northeastern Chiefs of Police Conference.
+He is on the New York State Association of Chiefs of Police board of governors, Zone 5 Law Enforcement Training Academy board of directors, Schenectady County Domestic Violence Task Force steering committee, Schenectady County Child Advocacy Center advisory board, Schenectady County Unified Communications Center technical advisory committee, Schenectady County Community College criminal justice program advisory committee, Scotia-Glenville School District safety committee, and Scotia Cares Association board of directors.
+Chief Frisoni is also a member of the International Association of Chiefs of Police and Scotia Rotary.